 than the cost of obtaining that intellectual property.

-Where you are creating a business or preparing to sell your patent, the patent system offers numerous opportunities to delay costs, for example:
+Where you are founding a startup or preparing to sell your patent, the patent system offers numerous opportunities to delay patent costs, for example:

-- you can start the patent application process with an inexpensive provisional patent application that will be effective in laying an international claim to your idea for the first 12 months without any further costs; and
+- you can start the patent application process with an inexpensive provisional patent application that will lay an international claim to your idea for the first 12 months without any further costs; and

 - after the 12 month provisional patent application period, you can then file a PCT international patent application to extend your international claim to your idea for another 18 months.

-All up, using the process we have outlined above and in relation to a simple consumer product invention, the total cost for maintaining your claim to the new idea for the first 2 ½ years can be as low as $15k.
-Baxter IP employs numerous other strategies to maintain costs to a tight budget for our clients that are cost conscious.
+All up, using the process we have outlined above and in relation to a simple consumer product invention, the total cost for maintaining your claim to the new idea for the first 2 ½ years can be as low as $17k.
+Baxter IP employs numerous other strategies to maintain costs to a tight budget for our clients who are cost conscious.

-Inventors patent for successful commercial outcomes, whether it’s:
+You should patent for successful commercial outcomes, whether it is:

 - A valid patent that you can enforce against an infringer;

-- A valid patent that you can use to de-motivate competition;
+- A valid patent that you can use to de-motivate or dissuade a competitor;

 - A patent application that enhances the value of your business during capital raising;

-- A patent application that you license to third parties.
+- A patent application that you license to third parties; or

 So, how might your choice of patent attorney affect the potential for you to achieve a successful commercial outcome?

 In relation to 1 & 2, to achieve a valid patent, your best chances are by working with an experienced patent attorney who is a specialist in your technology area as they will understand the prior art more intimately and be able to get right to the heart of any objection an Examiner may raise.
-No patent attorney is an expert in all technology fields and thus your best chances of finding a patent attorney with that specialist technical knowledge is within a fully-fledged patent attorney firm with multiple patent attorneys, rather than a one-man band.
+No patent attorney is an expert in all technology fields; thus, your best chances of finding a patent attorney with that specialist technical knowledge is within a medium sized patent attorney firm with multiple patent attorneys, rather than a one-person practice.

 Tip: There are numerous so-called “patent attorney firms” that are really just one-person- practices.
 How can you tell?
-Look at their staff page carefully.. simply because they have multiple staff listed does not mean they have more than one patent attorney.
+Look at their staff page carefully; simply because they have multiple staff listed does not mean they have more than one patent attorney.
 Some staff may not be registered patent attorneys.
 It goes without saying, if the website does not list a registered Australian patent attorney by name – be very careful.

 In relation to 3 to 5, it will be easier if you can work with a patent attorney who can add value by introducing you to commercial contacts who can assist you in capital raising / sale of IP and licensing.
-Further to this, investors and licensees will want to see a reputable patent attorney firm brand behind your intellectual property protection and it’s even better if they have had pleasant dealings with the firm prior.
+Further to this, investors and licensees will want to see a reputable patent attorney firm brand behind your intellectual property protection, and it’s even better if they have had positive dealings with the firm previously.

 To achieve the optimal balance between patent cost and risk

-The patent application process is highly deadline orientated and for some deadlines there are no extensions available – if they are missed your patent application will lapse.
+The patent application process is highly deadline oriented, and for some deadlines there are no extensions available – if they are missed, your patent application will lapse.
 Therefore, the question that every inventor must ask is – what happens if my patent attorney is suddenly unable to look after my matter?
 For example, if they fall ill.
-This can be a real problem for a one-person practice, whereas the risk is almost totally mitigated by working with a firm with multiple patent attorneys.
+This can be a real problem for a one-person practice, whereas the risk is mitigated by working with a firm with multiple patent attorneys.

 How does Baxter IP makes patent costs transparent?